Khronoss/random_users_list/README.md

 *Estimated time :* 2 working days (or 14 hours)

 *Real time :* 1 week of vacation days (meaning more or less around 3 working days, or 21 hours (...I think :| ))

+# Before opening the project
+Ensure you installed the project's dependencies using Cocoapods.

+To do that, go to the project's directory, and launch the command _pod install_ (if cocoapods is not installed on your machine, follow [these instructions](https://guides.cocoapods.org/using/getting-started.html#installation) )

+# The dependencies
+Trying to use the less dependencies as possible, I've managed to use only 3 I found usefull:
+ - Alamofire : For easing the use of network requests
+ - AlamofireImage : That decode data recieved through Alamofire into native UIImage objects
+ - DynamicColors : For instanciating UIColor with HEX value, and create color from another by changing the alpha component